FAQs about the Identity Protection Personal Identification Number (IP PIN)

 - You can opt-in if you filed your last tax return as a resident of Florida, Georgia or the District of Columbia.

-A6: This will depend on whether you e-File or complete a paper return.
+A6: This depends on whether you e-File or mail us a paper return.

-- Each taxpayer who has an IP PIN must enter it on the electronic tax return.
+- Each taxpayer who has an IP PIN must enter it with their SSN on the electronic tax return when prompted by the software to do so

 Q7: Paper form 1040 only provides a place to put the primary taxpayer’s IP PIN.
 If I’m married filing jointly and only my spouse (second SSN on the return) has an IP PIN, should we file with my spouse as primary on the tax return and input his or her IP PIN?